 Create a detailed summary for sign-off

-So then you take this and you create a detailed plan to get sign off.
-Because it's so cross-functional, you do have to go to different executives, different partners, and you can do different versions of this, I've really tweaked this over the years.
+So then you take this and you create a detailed plan to get sign-off.
+Because it's so cross-functional, you do have to go to different executives, and different partners, and you can do different versions of this, I've really tweaked this over the years.

 Expansion & the importance of LTV

 Okay, so let's revisit this one more time.